austinszeng/CSCI389/mem_comm/benchmarking/README.md

 ## Program Overview:
 - Measure the latency of reading a byte from memory out of a buffer of N bytes, while varying N through different sizes
 - For each size N, loop many times to read a byte from a pre-allocated buffer of size N, measure the latency of this copy, then print it out
-- output two columns: length of the buffer (N) in bytes and the estimate mean time in nanoseconds (10-9s) to copy a single byte from the buffer
+- output two columns: length of the buffer (N) in bytes and the estimate mean time in nanoseconds to copy a single byte from the buffer

 ## Implementation
+- To implement a buffer, I am using a string of chars (each 1 byte)
-- The timing method I am to measure the latency of reading a byte from memory of a buffer is the C library function clock_t clock()
+- The timing method I am using to measure the latency of reading a byte from memory of a buffer is the in the chrono library
-- In order to obtain a measureable amount of time, each buffer of N bytes is iterated 100000 times with there being four reads/ copies of a byte per iteration
+- In order to obtain a more consistent amount of time for testing, each buffer of N bytes is iterated 10 times with there being four reads/ copies of a byte per iteration

-- Since I am using a list of ints as the buffer, a buffer of N bytes actually only has N/4 ints in the list and this is accounted for in the calculations of mean latency time
+## Compilation
+- Compile with "make"

 ## Mean Latency per Memory Read (ns) vs. Buffer Size (KB) Graph
 ![Graph](graph.JPG)
-- This data was collected using the buffer sizes (KB) of 1, 10, 100, and 1000

 ## Analysis
+- Since there seems to be an increase in Mean Latency per Memory Read between a buffer size of 100 KB and 1000 KB, the L1 cache in my CPU is around 100 KB.
+It's less clear what size the L2 and L3 caches would be, but the L2 cache should also around 100 KB - 1000 KB and the L3 cache around 10000 KB - 100000 KB.
+- The actual CPU cache sizes of my computer are as follows:
 | CPU Caches    | Size              |
 | ------------- |:-----------------:|
 | L1            | 64 KB (per core)  |